-Weed has a weird relationship with anxiety.
-While many patients love using marijuana to unwind, others complain about side effects like paranoia.
+Cannabis has a unique relationship with anxiety.
+While many patients love using marijuana to unwind, others report side effects like paranoia.
 How could this herb have such a markedly different impact on consumers?

 Well, that’s a pretty complicated question to answer in one post.
 Indeed, dozens of factors contribute to marijuana’s physiological effects.
 For instance, everyone has a unique metabolism and tolerance level.
 Additionally, every cannabis strain has a different cannabinoid profile (hence the need for a high-quality tCheck potency scanner!).